Fundamental difference in the electronic reconstruction of infinite-layer vs. perovskite neodymium nickelate films on SrTiO$_3$(001)

-In addition to the charge transfer, we observe a strong modulation of the Ni $e_g$ orbital polarization throughout the infinite-layer nickelate films [Fig.~\ref{fig:Structures-ElStr}(f)] defined from the orbital occupations~$n$ by $P = ( n_{3d_{z^2}} - n_{3d_{x^2-y^2}} ) / ( n_{3d_{z^2}} + n_{3d_{x^2-y^2}} )$ and increasing from the interface ($P \sim 12\%$) to the surface ($P > 35\%$), indicating a preferential occupation of the $3d_{z^2}$ orbitals.
-These values exceed attainable values in nickelate/aluminate SLs on a variety of different substrates~\cite{ABR:11, WuBenckiser:13, GeislerPentcheva-LNOLAO-Resonances:19, Viewpoint:19}; the incomplete orbital polarization has been discussed as a major hindrance for superconductivity~\cite{Li-Supercond-Inf-NNO-STO:19}.
-For reference, in bulk NdNiO$_2$ we find a Ni $e_g$ orbital polarization of $17\%$.
-Interestingly, even the interfacial Ti ions exhibit a finite orbital polarization ($P \sim 12\%$) due to a partial occupation of the $3d_{z^2}$ orbital.
-Again, the behavior of perovskite films is distinct, with only moderate orbital polarization ($P \sim 11\%$) exclusively at the surface [Fig.~\ref{fig:Structures-ElStr}(g)].
+Further, we observe a high Ni $e_g$ orbital polarization throughout the infinite-layer nickelate films [Fig.~\ref{fig:Structures-ElStr}(f)] defined from the orbital occupations~$n$ by $P = ( n_{3d_{z^2}} - n_{3d_{x^2-y^2}} ) / ( n_{3d_{z^2}} + n_{3d_{x^2-y^2}} )$ that increases from the interface ($P\!\sim\!12\%$) to the surface ($P\!\sim\!35\%$).
+Since the $3d_{z^2}$ orbital is fully occupied, these values reflect the approximately half-filled $3d_{x^2-y^2}$ orbital ($3d^9$ configuration).
+They exceed attainable values in LaNiO$_3$/LaAlO$_3$(001) superlattices~\cite{ABR:11, WuBenckiser:13, GeislerPentcheva-LNOLAO-Resonances:19, Viewpoint:19}, where a low orbital polarization has been discussed as a major hindrance for superconductivity.
+For reference, bulk NdNiO$_2$ shows an orbital polarization of $17\%$.
+Interestingly, even the interfacial Ti ions exhibit a finite orbital polarization ($P\!\sim\!12\%$) due to the partial occupation of a hybridized Ni~$3d_{z^2}$--Ti~$3d_{z^2}$ interface state [$-0.65$~eV at the $\Gamma$~point, Fig.~\ref{fig:Bands}(b)].
+Again, the behavior of perovskite films is distinct, with only moderate Ni orbital polarization ($P\!\sim\!11\%$) exclusively at the surface [Fig.~\ref{fig:Structures-ElStr}(g)] and otherwise largely degenerate $e_g$ states.

-The layer-resolved band structures in Fig.~\ref{fig:Bands}(a) show that at the interface, the Ti $3d_{xy}$ band is bent down to $\sim -0.55$~eV at the $\Gamma$ point.
-Moreover, we observe a hybridized Ni~$3d_{z^2}$--Ti~$3d_{z^2}$ state at the interface, visible for instance at $\sim -0.65$~eV at the $\Gamma$~point, that extends into the nickelate.
-In the surface layer, the Ni $3d$ bands are only occupied around the $\Gamma$ point; from the subsurface layer on, also an electron pocket around the $M$ point emerges.
-In the STO region, only an electron pocket around the $\Gamma$ point is occupied, having $3d_{xy}+3d_{z^2}$ character at the interface and $3d_{xy}+3d_{xz}+3d_{yz}$ character deeper in the substrate.
-Therefore, the Fermi surfaces of infinite-layer heterostructures experience considerable reconstructions with respect to bulk [Fig.~\ref{fig:Bands}(b)].

-Interestingly, the Nd $5d$ states, which might be relevant for the superconductivity mechanism~\cite{Sawatzky-NNO:19}, are strongly affected by the band bending.
-The layer-resolved density of states for $n=2$ shows that the Nd $5d$ states are generally empty and $\sim 2$~eV above $E_\text{F}$ near the surface [Fig.~\ref{fig:Structures-ElStr}(d)].
-Only at the interface, they are bent down to $\sim -0.6$~eV, leading to a small but finite occupation as reported for bulk NdNiO$_2$~\cite{Nomura-Inf-NNO:19}.
-Therefore, their contribution to the conductivity of a real heterostructure is much smaller than expected from bulk.
-For $n=3$, occupied Nd $5d$--O $2p_{x,y}$ hybrid states form $\sim 1$~eV below the Fermi energy at the interface that reach up to the Fermi energy near the surface [Fig.~\ref{fig:Structures-ElStr}(e)].